robertmo98/FreeGamesViewer/README.md

 Design patter: MVVM

-The information is bases on the free api - https://www.freetogame.com/api , with gratitude to the "freetogame" team .
+The data of games is based on the free api - https://www.freetogame.com/api , with gratitude to the "freetogame" team .